nextgis/docs_ngweb/source/feature_edit.rst

 Editable features are highlighted.

 3. Click on a vertex and drag it to a new position by holding the left mouse button.
 Snapping is active by default.
+To disable it, click |button_maptool_snap|.

 .. figure:: _static/webgis_edit_vertices_en.png
    :name: webgis_edit_vertices_pic